 The Jack Miller Group was a former industry network for General Contractors across the United States.
 In 1988, Mr. Miller had published a paper called, “Rules You Should Know before You Build Your Important Project”.
 He started by stating that there are a few basic questions that business owners should ask themselves as they start to plan a construction project1:

-Four Things You Should Know When Planning a Groundbreaking Ceremony
+Four Things to Know When Planning a Groundbreaking Ceremony

 When building a new business or relocating, it pays to start your publicity early.
 An inexpensive way to create buzz is to host a groundbreaking or a “kickoff” ceremony at the beginning of your project.
 I’ve had clients who’ve broke ground both before starting a project or soon after a project has started, with construction being the backdrop during the ceremony.
 We call it a project “kickoff” instead of “groundbreaking” when we renovate an existing building.